Researchers at Mount Sinai find digital mammography can help spot calcified plaques in breast tissue that can lead to heart attack or stroke.

 The risk of heart disease may not get the same attention as breast cancer.
-However, it’s responsible for one in four deaths in women.
+However, it’s responsible for

 “We know, offhand, that women’s heart health is largely neglected in both research and practice.
 Hopefully that’s changing,” Dr. Laurie Margolies, associate professor of radiology at the Icahn School of Medicine at Mount Sinai in New York, told Healthline.

-Breast cancer, on the other hand, is estimated to develop in one in every eight women with increasingly better survival rates the earlier it is detected.
+Breast cancer, on the other hand, is estimated to develop in

 One way of ensure both diseases are detected involves taking breast cancer screening technology and using it to spot early clues of heart disease.